yuhanchan/sparsification/Readme.md

 ├── paper_fig # reproduced fig same as the ones in the paper ├── parser # parser code for parsing raw outputs and generate parsed otuput ├── plot # ploter code
-├── profile.sh # legacy code, do not use
 ├── setup.py # setup file for this sparsifiction lib
 ├── sparsifier # code for ER sparsifier and some legacy sparsifiers ├── src
-│   ├── legacy # folder containing legacy code, do not use │   ├── Cheb.py  # code for running Cheb GNN
+│   ├── Cheb.py  # code for running Cheb GNN
 │   ├── ClusterGCN.py # code for running Cluseter GCN
 │   ├── GCN.py # code for running GCN